-- real GDP is expected to contract by 8.8%, the largest annual decline in Alberta in recent history
+- real GDP is expected to contract by 8.1%, the largest annual contraction in Alberta’s modern-day history

 - the unemployment rate is expected to average 11.6%

-In 2021, real GDP is expected to see a partial rebound of 4.6% and employment will continue to recover; however, Alberta’s economy is not expected to fully recover until after 2021.
+In 2021, real GDP is expected to see a partial recovery of 4.4%, and employment will continue to rise gradually.
+Over the next few years, real GDP is expected to average annual growth of about 3.7% while the unemployment rate gradually declines.

 Key energy price and economic assumptions